PereViader/ManualDi/README.md

 - Explicit Dependencies: With constructor/method injection, a class's dependencies are listed right in its signature.
 This makes the code self-documenting.
 You can immediately see what a class needs to function, making it far easier for new developers to understand the architecture and for you to reason about your own code.

-- Enhances Flexibility: Because components are not tied to concrete classes but rather to interfaces or abstractions, you can easily swap out implementations of a dependency without altering the dependent class.
-For instance, you could switch from a SQL database to a NoSQL database with minimal code changes in your business logic.
+- Enhances Flexibility: Because components are not tied to concrete classes but rather to abstractions, you can easily swap out implementations of a dependency without altering the dependent class.
+This easily lets you implement A/B tests and the implementation of a whole system without the consumers noticing as long as the interface contract is maintained.

 - Encourages Reusable Components: By removing direct dependencies on other concrete classes, components become more self-contained and can be more easily reused across different parts of an application or even in different projects.